asdfjkl/neural_network_chess/README.md

 3. The third chapter shows how modern chess engines are designed.
 Aside from the ground-breaking AlphaGo, AlphaGo Zero and AlphaZero we cover Leela Chess Zero, Fat Fritz, Fat Fritz 2 and Effectively Updateable Neural Networks (NNUE) as well as Maia.

 4. The fourth chapter is about implementing a miniaturized AlphaZero.
 Hexapawn, a minimalistic version of chess, is used as an example for that.
 Hexapawn is solved by minimax search and training positions for supervised learning are generated.
 Then as a comparison, an AlphaZero-like training loop is implemented where training is done via self-play combined with reinforcement learning.
 Finally, AlphaZero-like training and supervised training are compared.

+# Source Code

+Just clone this repository or directly browse the file.
+You will find here all sources of the examples of the book.

 # About